kiewy/Ncurses-tetris/README.md

 # Ncurses-tetris
 A tetris clone written in C, using ncurses.

 Code is a bit unwieldy.
+Will rewrite the whole program when i have time.

-The part of this program that handles file IO is absolute unstable trash.
+Might have to re-do the part of the program that handles file IO.
-I'll probably clean that up

-It's got:
-  - you can see the next block that's going to spawn
-  - block 'shadows'

-So, what's left to-do:

-- Clean code up a ~bit.~ lot
-- ~Add difficulty levels maybe~ "kind of" done
-- Add "save files"
+But it works; it's tetris i guess.
+It's got block shadows etc. Pretty nice imo.